streamflow-finance/js-sdk/packages/staking/README.md

 await client.execute([...stakeIxs, ...reward1Ixs, ...reward2Ixs, ], extParams);
 ```

+> [!NOTE]
-`execute` method will bundle instructions in a transaction, estimate compute price and execute the transaction.
+> `execute` method will bundle instructions in a transaction, estimate compute price and execute the transaction.

 #### Unstake/Withdraw to a stake pool
 ```typescript